Dissident Irish republican campaign: 2000–2009

+2010–2019

 2010 saw the first car bombings in Northern Ireland in a decade.
 The first exploded outside the courthouse in Newry in February; a second exploded outside Palace Barracks (the NI headquarters of MI5) on 12 April; a third exploded outside Newtownhamilton PSNI base on 22 April; in August a fourth exploded outside Strand Road PSNI base in Derry; and in October a fifth exploded outside a bank in the same area, causing widespread damage.
 Also that year, a PSNI officer had to have his leg amputated after a booby-trap bomb exploded under his car.

 In April 2011, another PSNI officer was killed when a booby-trap bomb exploded under his car in Omagh.

-It was announced in July 2012 that Republican Action Against Drugs (RAAD) and a number of other small republican groups were merging with the Real IRA.
+It was announced in July 2012 that Republican Action Against Drugs and a number of other small republican groups were merging with the Real IRA.
 The CIRA and the group calling itself ONH were not included in the merger.
 Some in the media referred to the grouping as the "New IRA".
 In November, the group shot dead a prison officer on the M1 motorway.
 The shots were fired from another car, which drove alongside his.
 He was the first prison officer to be killed since 1993.

 In May 2013 republican militant Christine Connor twice attempted to bomb Police Service of Northern Ireland patrols by luring them with false calls to a house on Crumlin Road, Belfast.

 Shortly after, the British Government announced that the 39th summit of the G8 would be held in June 2013 at the Lough Erne Resort in Fermanagh.
 Commentators said the British Government chose to hold it in Northern Ireland partly to "show the world that the peace process has worked and normality has returned".
 Security sources believed republicans would try to launch an attack during the summit, which "would hijack global headlines".
 In March 2013, a car bomb was defused near the resort.
 ONH said it had planned to detonate it at the hotel but had to abort the attack.
 A huge security operation was mounted for the summit and it passed off without incident.

 In the run-up to Christmas 2013, there was a surge in dissident republican activity.
 This included the first bombings in Belfast city centre in a decade.
 On 25 November a car bomb partially exploded outside Victoria Square Shopping Centre and a PSNI base.
 A man was forced to drive the bomb to the spot and raised the alarm.
 On 13 December a small bomb exploded in a holdall outside St Anne's Square, following a telephoned warning.
 Nobody was hurt in the attacks, which were claimed by ONH.
 Also in December, two PSNI patrols were the target of automatic gunfire in Belfast.